 In 1945 Dr. Stewart had started Revival Literature.
 Subsequently he and his wife Ruth wrote and published more than 40 titles on the subjects of revival, evangelism, and the Holy Spirit, plus mini-commentaries for national pastors on many mission fields of the world.

 When Dr. Stewart’s health began to decline, he could no longer bear the burden of directing a large multinational mission.
 He left the EEC and established a smaller ministry that was first called the James and Ruth Stewart Evangelistic Society, which later became Gospel Projects.
 In 1975 the Lord was pleased to take James Stewart home.

-Following the death of Dr. Stewart, his son-in-law, Bob Doom, becamedirector of Gospel Projects.
-In 1982 the name of the mission was expanded to Global Baptist Gospel Projects, Inc. GBGPMI labors with missionaries in church planting among Native Americans and among Spanish speaking people in the USA, in Mexico and Peru, among French speakers in Canada, and with a radio ministry in Papua, New Guinea.
+Following the death of Dr. Stewart, his son-in-law, Bob Doom, became director of Gospel Projects.
+In 1982 the name of the mission was expanded to Global Baptist Gospel Projects, Inc. GBGPMI labors with missionaries in church planting among Native Americans and among Spanish speaking people in the USA, in Mexico and Peru, and among French speakers in Canada.

 Under Global Bible Society, another ministry of GBGPMI, parallel New Testaments and partial Old Testaments in English and Cherokee have been published.
-Additionally, Global Baptist Society has published the first Choctaw hymnal with musical notation.
-Current plans envision the soon publication of a Cherokee hymnal also with musical notation.
+Additionally, Global Baptist Society has published in both Cherokee and Choctaw languages, hymnals with musical notation.
 Global Bible Society was recently gifted more than 57 American Indian Scriptures—Bibles, New Testaments and Scripture portions—to make available to tribes across the USA.